 My Voice Matters: Views and Experiences of LGBTI+ People Using Mental Health Services

-Through this project, Mental Health Reform and LGBT Ireland aim to document and analyse the lived experiences of LGBTI+ people who use mental health services in Ireland.
+Through the project, Mental Health Reform and LGBT Ireland aim to document and analyse the lived experiences of LGBTI+ people who use mental health services in Ireland.
 What we learn will be used to explore how mental health services can better meet the needs of LGBTI+ people.
 This will help to guide both organisations in our campaigning and advocacy work on the subject.

 Participants must be 18 years of age or older, and must have accessed mental health services in the last 2 years.
 These services can be public or private, and may include a psychiatrist, community mental health services, or inpatient services.